 Who Assesses My Portfolio?

-The academic department in which credit is being requested assesses the portfolio and makes credit recommendations to the dean of their college.
+The academic department in which credit is being requested assesses the portfolio and makes credit recommendations to the department chair and dean of their college.

 How Many Credits Will ISU Award for ELA?

 Idaho State University allows a maximum of 15 credits toward an associate degree and 30 credits toward a baccalaureate degree through this evaluation process.

 Available for currently enrolled undergraduate students only.
 ELA credit is available only for those academic subjects offered at Idaho State University.

 ELA Portfolio: 9 November 2018

 For More Information Contact the ELA Student Opportunity Development Coordinators